bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 To understand how **BlueBanquise** works, it is essential to learn basis of Ansible.

-This section tries to provide key knowledge to at least be able to manipulate and edit the stack to your needs.
+This section provides key knowledge to, at least, be able to manipulate and edit the stack to your needs.

-It is assumed here that your system is already installed, and that Ansible has also been installed.
-It is also assumed that **BlueBanquise** stack has not been installed yet, and so Ansible is freshly installed without modifications.
+It is assumed that your system and Ansible are installed.
+It is also assumed that the **BlueBanquise** stack is NOT yet installed, and so Ansible is freshly installed without modifications.

 All work will be done on the current host.

 Minimal inventory
 =================

-Edit /etc/hosts file, and add "management1" on localhost line:
+Edit the **/etc/hosts** file, and add "management1" on the **localhost** line:

 .. code-block:: text

   127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 management1
   ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6

-Then, create some needed directories and files:
+Create some needed directories and files:

 .. code-block:: bash